saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 : On Windows, you can allow unidentified apps using [these instructions](https://support.microsoft.com/en-gb/help/4046851/windows-10-allow-blocked-app-windows-security).
 Another option you have is to find the driver you downloaded in the file directory and double-click to open the **chromedriver** or **geckodriver** manually.
 Once you have allowed this, find the Chromedriver in your file directory, double click on it, and force terminal to open it.

+#### Final Code

+See the [example repo](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/python/Mod2/2.05) (with option to clone or download) for the project setup.
+Simply copy, and move the contects in `/python/2.05` into your own project and run `pip3 install -r requirements` to get started with a working project.
 <!-- ------------------------ -->

 ## 2.06 Run Selenium Pytest Code